 She is the author of Worried About the Wrong Things: Youth, Risk, and Opportunity in the Digital World (The MIT Press, 2017); co-author of The Digital Edge: How Black and Latino Youth Navigate Digital Inequality ( NYU Press, 2018); and co-editor of Mediating Misogyny: Gender, Technology, and Harassment (Palgrave Macmillan 2018), as well as a number of journal articles and other publications.
 She has conducted ethnographic research with teens in after-school media clubs, teens in foster care, and girl bloggers.
 In an effort to put her research findings into action, she founded and facilitates a Digital Storytelling Workshop for teens in foster care.
 Her newest research project focuses on the role of media in foster care, education, and self-advocacy.
 Dr. Vickery earned a B.A. in Communication from the University of Oklahoma and has an M.A. and Ph.D. in Media Studies from the University of Texas at Austin.

-The Lab is supported by undergraduate and graduate research and production fellows.
-Bios coming soon!
+The Lab is supported by a team of undergraduate and graduate students and recent alumni - meet our Summer 2019 team!

 JOIN OUR TEAM

-If you are a UNT student interested in working with and learning about young people, the YML is currently accepting applications for Summer 2019 Research and Production Fellows.
+If you are a UNT student interested in working with and learning about young people, the YML is currently accepting applications for Fall 2019 and Spring 2020 Research and Production Fellows.
 Contact Professor Carter and Dr. Vickery for more information.